 How to Grow Lithodora from Seed

-Lithodora is mostly propagated vegetatively by commercial growers and sold as plants; seeds are not widely available.
-As many varieties are cultivars, the seeds from a Lithodora won't produce a plant that is true to the parent and growing it from seed is therefore not recommended.
+Lithodora is mostly propagated vegetatively by commercial growers and sold as transplants; seeds are not widely available.
+As many varieties are cultivars, the seeds from a Lithodora won't produce a plant that is true to the parent and growing it from seed is not recommended.

 Potting and Repotting Lithodora